 SOP4CWD and the CWD Data Warehouse have been funded in part by the Michigan Department of Natural Resources through the Michigan Disease Initiative, the New York State Department of Environmental Conservation, the Association of Fish and Wildlife Agencies Multistate Conservation Grant Program, and through contributions from individual state wildlife agencies.
 SOP4CWD is jointly led by the Cornell Wildlife Health Lab and the Boone and Crockett Quantitative Wildlife Center at Michigan State University.
 USGS contributes to the project as a research partner.

-Watch a presentation highlighting SOP4CWD products and the beginning of the CWD Data Warehouse
+Watch the latest presentation of the SOP4CWD Workshop and the CWD Data Warehouse